Nine News: Sydney

 9News Sydney reporter Laura Tunstall interviewing a rail officer at Sydney Olympic Park.

-9News Sydney is presented from the TCN studios in North Sydney by Peter Overton (Sunday–Thursday) and Georgie Gardner (Friday and Saturday) with sport presented by James Bracey (Sunday–Thursday) and Emma Lawrence (Friday and Saturday) and weather presented by TBA (Sunday–Thursday) and Belinda Russell (Friday–Saturday).
+9News Sydney is presented from the TCN studios in North Sydney by Peter Overton (Sunday–Thursday) and Mark Burrows (Friday and Saturday) with sport presented by James Bracey (Sunday–Thursday) and Zac Bailey (Friday and Saturday) and weather presented by Sophie Walsh (Sunday–Thursday) and Belinda Russell (Friday–Saturday).

 Between 2008 and 2020, the evening bulletin was simulcast on local radio station Hope 103.2, until Hope Media launched their news service.

 Henderson retired in November 2002, with then Sunday and weekend presenter Jim Waley taking over as weeknight anchor.
 Despite winning the 2003 and 2004 ratings seasons (the former by a margin of over 100,000 viewers), Waley was replaced three years later by weekend presenter Mark Ferguson, after which National Nine News started to lose its long-time ratings lead in Sydney to the rival Seven News, winning just one (out of 40) ratings week in 2005 (a huge, negative turnaround from winning all 40 ratings weeks in 2003).

 In January 2009, Peter Overton became Nine's Sydney anchor, with Ferguson returning to his former weekend role (replacing Michael Usher and his predecessor Mike Munro).

 In 2011, Nine News overtook Seven News in Sydney in the ratings for the first time in seven years, winning 26 weeks to Seven's 14 weeks.

 In December 2016, long-time sports presenter Ken Sutcliffe retired after 34 years of presenting the sport; he was replaced by Cameron Williams.